bloxstreet/support/staff-information/store-jobs.md

 **Step 1:** Find an empty shelf that needs to be restocked.

-**Step 2:** Grab a box from the staff room or from the three restocking carts located near the shelves.
+**Step 2:** Grab a box from one of the two restocking carts located near the shelves.

 **Step 3:** Head back to the empty shelf.